Lawrence Alma-Tadema (1836-1912)

 In 1869 Alma-Tademas wife died of smallpox, and on the advice of Gambart, he moved for a rest to England.
 On his arrival, he stayed with the artist Ford Madox Brown, and shortly was introduced to 17 year old Laura Theresa Epps: it was love at first sight.
 They married in 1871, and this confirmed his decision to remain in England.
 He would go on to become one of the most highly paid artists of his time.
 As a result of meeting members of the Pre-Raphaelite Brotherhood, including Sir Edward Burne-Jones (1833-1898), his palette brightened and his brushstroke became looser.
 In 1872 he introduced an identification system into his painting, etching Roman numbers under his signature to dissuade forgeries.
 His Portrait of the artist's sister, Artje painted in 1851 was number Opus 1, while his final painting Preparations in the Coliseum was numbered Opus CCCCVIII.
 In the late 1870s, Alma-Tadema travelled to Italy with his new wife, and immersed himself in documents and studies of ancient Rome.
 An important painting from this time was An Audience at Agrippa's (1876, Dick Institute, Kilmamock).
 In 1879 he was elected full member of the London Royal Academy of Arts, a reward he personally treasured.
 In 1879 the Grosvenor Gallery in London held a retrospective exhibition, displaying 185 of his paintings.

 In 1881, Alma-Tadema painted The Tepidarium (Lady Lever Art Gallery, Wirral, UK).
-This exquisite painting is charged with eroticism, a quite uncommon feature in Victorian art.
+This exquisite painting is charged with eroticism, a quite uncommon feature in Victorian art in Britain.
 To wealthy Englishmen, his paintings were a relief from the drabness of London life, with its strict social rules and conducts of dress.
 In this painting a lady is lying naked on a marble couch; a luxurious animal fur part covers the marble.
 Next to the lady is a Tepidarium, a Roman warm bath.
 Her face is flushed and she part-covers herself with an ostrich feather.
 In the other hand she holds a strigil, a bronze tool used by the Romans to scrape oil from the body.
 The sensuality of the painting is heightened by the contrasting surfaces of marble, fur, silk cushions and white skin.
 The artist's virtuoso technique enabled him to paint surfaces like marble with extraordinary skill.
 There is little action in Alma-Tadema's paintings; his women have a bored pampered look.

 Other Popular Paintings